python/exceptiongroups/except_star.md

   raise
 ```

-Which led me to the conclusion that `except *CancelledError as e` should both:
+Which leads to the conclusion that `except *CancelledError as e` should both:

-* catch an individual standalone `CancelledError`, wrap it in an ExceptionGroup
+* catch a naked `CancelledError`, wrap it in an `ExceptionGroup` and bind it
-  and bind it to `e`.
-The type of `e` is always
+  to `e`.
+The type of `e` would always be `ExceptionGroup[CancelledError]`.
-  `ExceptionGroup[CancelledError]`.

 * if an exception group is propagating through the `try`,
   `except *CancelledError` should split the group and handle all exceptions
-  at once with one run of the code in `except *CancelledError`.
+  at once with one run of the code in `except *CancelledError` (and not
+  run the code for every matched individual exception.)

-Why "handle all exceptions at once with one run of the code code in except *"?
+Why "handle all exceptions at once"?
+Why not run the code in the `except`
-Why not run the code in the `except` clause for every matching exception that
-we have in the group?
+clause for every matched exception that we have in the group?
 Basically because there's no need to.
-As I mentioned
+As we mentioned above, catching
-above, catching *operation exceptions* should be done with the regular old
+*operation exceptions* should be done with the regular `except KeyError`
-`except KeyError` within the Task boundary, where there's context to handle
+within the Task boundary, where there's context to handle a `KeyError`.
-that `KeyError`.
-Catching *control flow exceptions* is needed to **react**
+Catching *control flow exceptions* is needed to **react** to a global
-to some global signal, do cleanup or logging, but ultimately to either
+signal, do cleanup or logging, but ultimately to either **stop** the signal
-**stop** the signal **or propagate** it up the caller chain.
+**or propagate** it up the caller chain.

-Separating exceptions kinds to two distinct groups (operation & control flow)
+Separating exception kinds to two distinct groups (operation & control flow)
 leads to another conclusion: an individual `try..except` block usually handles
 either the former or the latter, **but not a mix of both**.
-Which led me to
+Which leads to the
 conclusion that `except *CancelledError` should switch the behavior of the
 entire `try` block to make it run several of its `except *` clauses if
 necessary.
-So:
+Therefore:

 ```python
 try: